Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China (NSFC, 62206303, 62001495) and China Postdoctoral Science Foundation (Grant 48919).
+This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grant 62206303 and Grant 62001495 and in part by China Postdoctoral Science Foundation under Grant 48919 and Science and Technology Innovation Program of Hunan Province (Grant Number: 2023RC3009).
 We would like to express our gratitude to Ziniu Hu for his valuable advice.
 We would also like to thank Jie Kang and Yuehang Si for providing us with some baseline results.

 \begin{IEEEbiography}[{ }] {Shixuan Liu} received the B.S. degree in systems engineering from the National University of Defense Technology, Changsha, China, in 2019, where he is currently pursuing the Ph.D degree.
 His research interests include reinforcement learning, knowledge reasoning and causal discovery. \end{IEEEbiography}